RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 matches, transforming the values before sending them to be processed, text equivalents matching (such as misspellings, equivalent words or phrases, homophones and more) etc.
 Additional configuration can be added through config file.
-This can be used either by itself or as part of other vui-xxx projects.
 You can also use it without any backend service whatsoever - simply use it with your javascript code same way you would use any other npm module.
 It will provide complete utterance parsing and slot values mapping.
 Simply use simple branching